nicpottier/recipes/dinners/indian/Paneer_Tika_Masala.md

 Method
 -------

-Melt butter on med and suate garlic 1 min.
+Melt butter on med and saute garlic 1 min.
 Add spices, tomato suace and cream.
 Simmer on low for 20 mins.
 Add chicken and simmer for anotehr 10 min.
 Alternatively broil chicken, then add to sauce.